josephthomashines/personal-blog/src/posts/bash-fast.md

 opening a new shell and typing before my prompt was printed, which was irritating to say the least.
-I stumbled on Daniel Parker's post on [Faster Bash Startup](https://danpker.com/posts/faster-bash-startup/), which was a great starting point.
+I stumbled on Daniel Parker's post on [Faster Bash Startup](https://danpker.com/posts/faster-bash-startup/), which was a great starting point to fix this issue.
-The two key takeaways here are the tool [hyperfine](https://github.com/sharkdp/hyperfine) and carefully avoiding computation where necessary.
+The two key takeaways from this post are using the tool [hyperfine](https://github.com/sharkdp/hyperfine) and carefully avoiding unnecessary computation.

 ## Hyperfine